mbudena/webapidocumentation/docs/simulator.md

 Similar to the ETE environment, there is preparation required on the Production environment.

-In this case, ICCIDs represent physical SIMs, and the Deal IDs would correspond to Deals found in the Deal Sheet provided by the Telco Account Manager.
-MSISDNs used in API operations would need to represent actual mobile services.
+In this case, ICCIDs represent physical SIMs, MSISDNs used in API operations would need to represent actual mobile services.